KadoLima/JRPG_BattleSystem/README.md

 # JRPG_BattleSystem

-This is my project in constant "work in progress", I'll try to implement some new mechanics, features or effects to this scene whenever I have some spare time.
+This will always be a "work in progress", I'll try to implement some new mechanics, features or effects to this scene whenever I have some spare time.
 And as a JRPG fan, I believe there are plenty of features to be implemented in a turn-based battle system, it's been a blast to work on it and a great way to study and improve!
 I hope you enjoy it as much as I have been.